 Periodontal disease often results in the development of bone defects around the teeth that contribute to periodontal pockets and reduce access for cleaning.
 In some situations, deep bone defects have a specific shape that allows for bone grafting to regenerate the bone that has been lost.
 The procedure involves the placement of a small membrane that dissolves with time over bone grafting particles that have been placed into the bone defect.
 The source of bone might some other site in the mouth or other bone substitutes.
 Bone healing is a slow process that occurs over several months therefore a follow up radiograph is recommended roughly 6 months post op.

 Biopsies are used to establish a diagnosis for oral tissue that does not appear normal (a lesion).
 The biopsy can be incisional where only a portion of the lesion is removed or excisional where the entire lesion is removed.
 An oral pathologist can determine what cells are present, if they appear normal and what the most likely diagnosis for the lesion is.

-Crown lengthening is often recommended when restorations are needed where decay has developed under the gums, teeth have broken off, teeth are short from severe wear, or sometimes when teeth are just too short to allow a new restoration to stay in place.
+Crown lengthening is often recommended when fillings or restorations are needed where decay has developed under the gums, teeth have broken off, teeth are short from severe wear, or sometimes when teeth are just too short to allow a new restoration to stay in place.
 It can also be indicated to improve the esthetic appearance of a "gummy" smile, teeth that appear short due to too much gum tissue.

 This procedure involves reshaping excess gum and bone tissue to expose more of the natural tooth.